-In 2011, water quality objectives were monitored in the Klondike River.
+In 2012, water quality objectives were monitored in the Klondike River, Mayo River and the McQuesten River.

 On those occasions when the WQO were not met and the Total Suspended Solids levels were greater than the objectives, a direct correlation between environmental conditions and the volume of solids in the water was observed.